SRodi/srodi.github.io/_posts/2023-10-13-local-docker-registry.md

 ---

 ## Introduction
-Open Source development for large projects often requires building docker images and pushing images to a registry to allow for local testing in a Kubernetes environment.
+Cloud and Open Source development for large projects based on microservices' architecture, normally requires building docker images and pushing images to a registry to allow for local testing in a Kubernetes environment.

-One possible solution to avoid configuring authentication to the registry with the imagePullSecrets for each image is to deploy a local container registry which is accessible from both Kubernetes and host development machine.
+One possible solution to prevent networking overhead, and storing several development container images in a remote repository, is to deploy a local container registry which is accessible from both Kubernetes and host development machine.
+In addition, the set-up presented in this tutorial will not require configuring authentication to container image registry with the use [imagePullSecrets](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) for each Pod deployed in the local Kubernetes cluster.

+A local image repository can improve velocity, since there is no real necessity to push Git commits and run CI/CD pipelines to build, push and deploy when the code is still in the very early stages of development, and not ready to be reviewed yet.

-> This blog post is based on trisberg's Gist [Using a Local Registry with Minikube](https://gist.github.com/trisberg/37c97b6cc53def9a3e38be6143786589) which includes all relevant steps.
+> This blog post is based on [trisberg's Gist: Using a Local Registry with Minikube](https://gist.github.com/trisberg/37c97b6cc53def9a3e38be6143786589) which includes all relevant steps.
 However, I decided to write a post since I encountered issues with Rancher Desktop.
 The aim of this post is to provide some additional context and references when required.
+In addition, I provided an example on how to create a properly tagged image, push it to local registry and use the image in Kubernetes.
 {: .prompt-info }

 ## Requirements